michael-spengler/fairness/README.md

 We consider facilitating CULT Hackathons as [Acts of RVLT](https://revolt.cultdao.io/pendingProposal).
 Some of the topics below could be explored / implemented during those Hackathons.

-## CULT Matches
-It might be cool to provide a CULT Dating App soon, connecting people who support the right things.

 ## CULT Chat
 Establish a dedicated [decentralized Chat App](https://www.youtube.com/watch?v=J5x3OMXjgMc) - named **CULT Chat**.
 Assumption: There is no fully decentralized chat app ready to go imo yet.
 We saw how quickly e.g. discord, reddit got censored in the context of the wallstreetbets experience...